 She does not tell us, for example, that congressmen from the party in which the group she reviles is heavily concentrated voted overwhelmingly for the legislation that displaced them as a powerful political and cultural force.
 It was the predominantly WASP Republican Party that went further than its Democrat opposition in supporting

 That the WASP Party has been spurned by those who are replacing them is entirely deserved.
 It is the well-merited fate of those who have given away the family business to an unappreciative competitor.

+.”
+From all appearances, Alana Massey is part of that problem.
 Paul Gottfried [ email him ] is a retired Professor of Humanities at Elizabethtown College, PA.
 He is the author of After Liberalism, Multiculturalism and the Politics of Guilt and The Strange Death of Marxism His most recent book is Leo Strauss and the Conservative Movement in America.